Bitcoin-com/developer.bitcoin.com/src/data/docs/badger/badger-button.md

 - data-to `String` cashaddr address of BCH destination
 - data-satoshis `String` BCH amount to send in satoshis
+- data-opreturn `String` (Optional) String which will be written to nullData output w/ OP_RETURN
 - data-success-callback `String` (Optional) Name of global scoped function to call on success

 #### Result